oxygenxml/dita-embed-html-mathml-svg/README.md

 # dita-embed-html-mathml-svg
-DITA Open Toolkit plugin which allows you to embed referenced MathML and SVG images in the HTML5 and XHTML output.
+DITA Open Toolkit plugin which allows you to embed referenced MathML and SVG images in the HTML5 (including WebHelp Responsive) and XHTML output.

-The plugin was tested using DITA Open Toolkit 3.2.1 and it aims to solve two use cases:
+The plugin was tested using DITA Open Toolkit 4.3.5 and it aims to solve two use cases:

 1. When a DITA topic has an image reference to a MathML document, when publishing to HTML-based outputs in order to have the MathML content properly rendered in the Web Browser the reference to the MathML document needs to be expanded in-place in the HTML output.
 In web browsers other than Firefox the MathJax Javscript libraries also need to be referenced in the HTML document header: https://www.oxygenxml.com/doc/versions/20.1/ug-editor/topics/mathjax-webhelp-x-modes2.html